From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Method

-\paragraph{Step 1: Base Weight Generation ($\mathbf{W}_{\text{base}}$).} We compute a base weight matrix to quantify interaction-level confidence by ranking each interaction within the epoch's loss distribution.
-The Empirical Cumulative Distribution Function (ECDF) is used due to its non-parametric nature and robustness to outliers.
-For an interaction $(u,i)$, the scalar base weight is its ECDF value of the negative loss, assigning higher weights to lower-loss samples:
+For each training instance $(u,i) \in \mathcal{D}^{(t)}$, we compute a base weight $w_{ui, \text{base}}$ to quantify its interaction-level factor.
+This is obtained by applying the Empirical Cumulative Distribution Function (ECDF) to the loss set, a non-parametric method that is robust to outliers.
+The base weight for instance $(u,i)$ is defined as: